PHAT INVESTOR ALERT: Levi & Ko - GuruFocus.com

-NEW YORK, May 26, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky notifies investors that it has commenced an investigation of Phathom Pharmaceuticals, Inc. ("Phathom") ( PHAT) concerning possible violations of federal securities laws.
+NEW YORK, June 1, 2023 /PRNewswire/ -- Levi & Korsinsky notifies investors that it has commenced an investigation of Phathom Pharmaceuticals, Inc. ("Phathom") (NASDAQ: PHAT) concerning possible violations of federal securities laws.

 or contact Joseph E. Levi, Esq. either via email at [email protected] or by telephone at (212) 363-7500.